Want a pretty Disney World resort that won’t empty your bank account? Then the Walt Disney World Moderate resorts might work out well for you.

 - Port Orleans Resort – Riverside

 Disney also includes the Cabins at Ft.
-Wilderness in the Moderate category, though it’s very different than the other resorts and is really kind of its own unique thing.
+Wilderness in the Moderate category, though those rooms are very different from the other resorts and are really kind of their own unique thing.

 Moderate resort room sizes

 The average room size for a standard Moderate room is approximately 314 square feet.

 Want to see how that stacks up against other resort categories?